 I thought we would start with our most popular variety- artesian spring water.

 I am sure that you are familiar with the term spring (water from a natural spring, usually underground rather than rainwater or a river) but, what is Artesian water?

 The term artesian comes from Artois, a province in France where such wells were first used (thank you dictionary.com).
 It is really a fancy term for a simply perfect natural phenomenon.

 The short answer is free flowing.
 Springs become artesian when the water flows to the surface naturally without the aid of a pump.
 These types of springs seem to defy gravity but in reality, the water is being forced out by the pressure that has built between two impermeable surfaces.

-The water flows down a decline into a porous substance such a rock, sand or gravel.
-Surrounding the porous substance is rock or other material so hard that the water can not escape through it to reach ground level.
-This combined with the flow of water creates pressure that is only released when in finds it escape.
+Water flows down a decline into a porous substance such a rock, sand or gravel.
+Surrounding the porous substance is rock or other material so hard that the water cannot escape through it to reach ground level.
+This combined with the flow of water creates pressure that is only released when finds escape.
 In our case, the escape is a well.
-Some artesian spring simply rises above ground level without any man made assistance.
+Some artesian spring simply rises above ground level without any man-made assistance.